 Original Description Cephalis subspherical, with a stout prismatic horn twice the length, bearing three denticulate edges.
 The uppermost part of the thorax is supported by three diverging, radial beams arising from the deep collar stricture.
 Thorax wide, conical, nearly twice as long as broad, with slightly convex, thorny outlines; its delicate network is composed of very irregular, polygonal meshes of different sizes, separated by stronger bars, and of numerous very small polygonal pores separated by very thin bars inside the former.
 The central capsule of the figured specimen exhibited in the upper third of the thorax four large club-shaped lobes, which arose from a very small sphere enclosed in the cephalis and containing the nucleus.

 Cephalis 0.02 long, 0.03 broad; thorax 0.4 long, 0.3 broad.
 Editors' Notes Haeckel listed Sethoconus venosus under the subgeneric name Phlebarachium, but did not include the subgeneric name in the species name.

 Haeckel, E (1887a).
 Report on the Radiolaria collected by H.M.S.
 Challenger during the years 1873-1876.
 Report on the Scientific Results of the Voyage of H.M.S.
-Challenger during the year 1873-1876, Zoology.
+Challenger during the years 1873-1876.
 18: 1-1803. gsO

 Sethoconus venosus compiled by the radiolaria@mikrotax project teamviewed: 25-3-2023